olaniyan4m/Thenga-Project/PWA_FILE_HANDLERS_GUIDE.md

 3. **CSV Files**: Upload .csv → Should open to `/#customer/orders`
 4. **Images**: Upload .jpg/.png → Should open to `/#customer/shop`

-Your Pezela apps are now **100% PWA Builder compliant** with complete file handling and scope extension support! 🚀
+Your Thenga apps are now **100% PWA Builder compliant** with complete file handling and scope extension support! 🚀